David Moxom

-David Moxom (born May 15, 1972) in Cleveland, Ohio, is a retired American soccer player who spent most of his career in the U.S. indoor leagues.
+David Moxom (born May 15, 1972) is an American retired soccer player who spent most of his career in the U.S. indoor leagues.
 However, he was also a member of the Milwaukee Rampage’s 1997 championship team.

 Youth

 Born in Ohio, Moxom grew up in Pittsburgh, Pennsylvania, where he played for the Pittsburgh Beadling.
 He graduated from Baldwin High School in 1990.
 He then attended Robert Morris University, playing soccer from 1991 to 1994.
 He graduated with a bachelor's degree in communications.
 He later earned an MBA in finance from the University of Wisconsin-Milwaukee.